Fetal alcohol syndrome (FAS) is a condition that is linked to drinking alcohol during pregnancy that affects the way the brain of the baby develops.

 Alcohol can harm the baby at any stage of pregnancy and the risk is higher if the mother is a heavy drinker.
-The disorders can be mild or severe and “FAS” is the severe form of the condition.
-The defects may vary from person to person but they are often permanent.
+The disorders can be mild or severe.
+The defects may vary from person to person and often permanent.

-The exact physical, social, and developmental costs to a child with fetal alcohol syndrome are different for every single child.
-However, in terms of medical and support costs, the average child with fetal alcohol syndrome needs about $2 million worth of support over the span of their lifetime to deal with the effects of the syndrome.
+The exact physical, social, and developmental costs to a child are different for each case.
+The average cost per child with this condition is about $2 million worth of support over the span of their lifetime to deal with the effects.

-The unfortunate circumstances of people born with fetal alcohol syndrome sometimes include:
+The unfortunate circumstances of people born with this condition can include:

 - The need for medical and psychological support